 Taking the form of a hearty Polish country kitchen, Kogel Mogel touts maybe the finest Slavic cuisine in the entire city.
 The menu is packed with goose legs and guinea fowl, aged tenderloins and bubbling broths (yep, it’s not the best for vegetarians), while a couple of ubiquitous regional staples also make an appearance: Zurek soup; pierogi dumplings; blood-red barszcz.
 Meanwhile, the atmosphere is uber-romantic, with just a small al fresco space for couples that’s open in the summertime.

 Just one glance at the exposed brick vaults and candle-topped tables of Trzy Rybki should be enough to signal that this refined little restaurant on Szczepanski is all about style and quality.
 A recommendation of the Michelin Guide, the kitchen here serves up creative European dishes in the ilk of tempura oysters and liquorice-infused deer lions.
-That’s all bolstered by one truly excellent wine card that’s got its own offering of quality Moët champagne for good measure – no wonder it’s joined to the exclusive Stary Hotel
+That’s all bolstered by one truly excellent wine card that’s got its own offering of quality Moët champagne for good measure – no wonder it’s joined to the exclusive Stary Hotel!

 U Pani Stasi is never going to live up to the style and quality of many of the fine-dining joints on this list, but it’s certainly worth a mention for its mastery of the age-old Polish art of dumpling making.
 Yep, this tiny, stripped-down, Communist-esque joint just off the cobbles of the Small Market Square is perhaps the best place to go and try traditional plates of pierogi.
 Ruski (potato and cream cheese) flavour is the most popular, but be warned: the kitchen often runs out by early afternoon!